agustinpardolp/wispro-test/README.md

 In the project directory "/client", run:

-npm install: To install all the dependencies npm start: To run the app in the development mode
+npm install: To install all the dependencies, and then npm start: To run the app in the development mode

 In the project directory "/server", run:

-npm install: To install all the dependencies npm start: To run the socket server
+npm install: To install all the dependencies, and then npm start: To run the socket server

 Runs the app in the development mode.\